-Westcombe created roles in Rushes – Fragments of a Lost Story, Sensorium and ‘Trespass’ (Metamorphosis: Titian 2012).
+Westcombe’s role creations included in Rushes – Fragments of a Lost Story, Sensorium and ‘Trespass’ (Metamorphosis: Titian 2012).

 News and features